snurr-group/mofid/README.md

 Visit [https://snurr-group.github.io/web-mofid](https://snurr-group.github.io/web-mofid/) to quickly and easily run MOFid in your browser!
 No programming skills are required.

 ### Compiling from Source
-See the [compiling.md](compiling.md) for how to compile and run MOFid from source.
+See [compiling.md](compiling.md) for how to compile and run MOFid from source.

 ### Containerized MOFid
 See [singnularity.md](signularity.md) for instructions on how to run MOFid via a Singularity container.